fana-io/fana-deploy/README.md

 2. `FanaPlatformStack` includes:
   - the Fana Manager and Bearer containers defined as tasks for the Fargate service,
-  - the load balancer configured with listener rules, and
+  - the application load balancer configured with listener rules, and
   - the security groups.

 The `fana-shared-resources` are referenced in the `FanaPlatformStack`.